moomina12/Assignment-2-Excel-tasks/README.md

 # Excel-tasks
-Data cleaning is the process of identifying, correcting, and removing errors, inconsistencies, and inaccuracies in datasets.
-It involves a series of steps such as data validation, data transformation, data normalization, and data enrichment to ensure that the data is accurate, complete, and consistent.
-The purpose of data cleaning is to improve the quality and reliability of data, making it more suitable for analysis, reporting, and decision-making.
-Data cleaning is a critical step in data preprocessing and is often performed before data analysis or machine learning algorithms are applied to the data.
-Record the entire tasks in a macro and save the excel file.

 Task 1
 Where Name is missing fill the value in place by extracting the name from the Email-id column.

 Task 2

 Fill the Missing Age value with the mean of the Age column.
 Task 3
 Clean and Format the Phone number column and it should show like (91-xxxxxxxx)